preloader image

 Design Documentation and Collaboration.
 Effective communication and planning are crucial:

-• Blender.
-An open-source 3D modeling and animation software used for creating characters, environments, and animations.
+• Blender: An open-source 3D modelling and animation software used for creating characters, environments, and animations.

-• Wwise.
-An audio middleware that integrates with game engines to manage and implement complex audio systems.
+• Wwise: An audio middleware that integrates with game engines to manage and implement complex audio systems.artificial intelligence in game design?
+Discover how AI and procedural generation are transforming game development.

 Curious about artificial intelligence in game design?
 Click here to learn more!